 - Children will have a clear understanding of the scientific processes behind the investigations.
 Children will know the correct terminology to discuss their observations.

-- We will be able to see that the children know more and remember in more in Science, through evidence in their learning journals and through discussions with children (pupil voice).
+- We will be able to see that the children know more and remember in more in Science, through evidence in their books and through discussions with children (pupil voice).

 - We will also see they are able to recall prior learning and apply it.
 Children will then start their next year of learning with the necessary skills and knowledge to build upon